dimovdaniel/poscloud/faq/faq.md

 ## Install the project in subdomain

 When you want to run your project in subdomain, you need to declare this subdomain in your Settings.
-To do that, you will need to go to Site setting-&gt;Setup-&gt;Subdomains and add your domain there.
+To do that, you will need to go to Site setting->Setup->Subdomains and add your domain there.
 Ex, if you want to run the project in app.domain.com.

 ![](https://i.imgur.com/k6uuMa2.jpg)